 EntrepreneurTUM-Fonds, Garching (Munich), invests in young technology companies in the fields of information and communication technology, medical technology and cleantech throughout Germany.
 The portfolio companies benefit from the many years of experience of entrepreneurs in building up young companies.
 EntrepreneurTUM Fund has its own industry experts and a unique network in the industry and to other venture capital investors.

-EIF, ERP and CIP: Entrepreneurship Fund is supported by the European Investment Fund (EIF), the European Union through the Competitiveness and Innovation Framework Programme (CIP), the ERP-EIF and LfA-EIF funds.
+EIF, ERP and CIP: UnternehmerTUM Fund is supported by the European Investment Fund (EIF), by the European Union through the Competitiveness and Innovation Framework Program (CIP), and by the ERP-EIF and LfA-EIF funds of funds.

 About IBG Beteiligungsgesellschaft Sachsen-Anhalt mbH: